rakutentech/android-remote-config/remote-config/USERGUIDE.md

 }
 ```

 Note: please use/enable R8 to avoid proguard issue with Moshi.
+For enabling and more details on R8, please refer to the [Android Developer documentation](https://developer.android.com/studio/build/shrink-code).

 ### #2 Set your App Id, Subscription Key, & Base URL